tejashri25072002/Library_Management_System/README.md

-# Django REST API Project
+# Django REST API Project - Library Management

 This is a Django REST Framework-based API for managing library.